vineethsai/tool-registry/docs/installation.md

 # Installation Guide

-This guide provides detailed instructions for installing and configuring the GenAI Tool Registry.
+This guide will help you set up and run the GenAI Tool Registry on your local machine.

 ## Prerequisites

-Before you begin, ensure that your system meets the following requirements:
+Before installing the Tool Registry, make sure you have the following installed:

 - Python 3.9 or higher
-- pip package manager
+- pip (Python package manager)
-- Git (for cloning the repository)
+- Git (optional, for cloning the repository)
-- PostgreSQL (optional, for production environments)
-- Redis (optional, for rate limiting)
-- HashiCorp Vault (optional, for secret management)
+- A database (SQLite, PostgreSQL, or MySQL)

-## Basic Installation
+## Installation Steps

-Follow these steps to install the GenAI Tool Registry:

 ### 1. Clone the Repository